cathugger/mkp224o/README.txt

 `./configure CPPFLAGS="-I/usr/local/include" LDFLAGS="-L/usr/local/lib"`.
 You probably also want to pass something like "--enable-amd64-51-30k" or "--enable-donna" to configure script for faster key generation;
-run `./configure --help` to see all avaiable options.
+run `./configure --help` to see all available options.
 Finally, `make` to start building (`gmake` in *BSD platforms).

 USAGE: